MPLLang/mpl/README.md

 [CommandLine.arguments](http://sml-family.org/Basis/command-line.html).

 Some useful runtime arguments are
-* `number-processors N` Use N worker threads to run the program.
-Can also be given as `procs N`.
+* `procs N` Use N worker threads to run the program.
 * `set-affinity` Pin worker threads to processors.
 Can be used in combination with `affinity-base B` and `affinity-stride S` to pin thread i to processor number B + S*i.
-* `min-chunk X` Set the minimum heap chunk size to X bytes.
-This can be written with suffixes K, M, and G, e.g. `10M` is 10 megabytes.
-Chunks cannot be smaller than one page, typically 4K.
-The default size is one page.
+* `block-size X` Set the heap block size to X bytes.
+This can be written with suffixes K, M, and G, e.g. `64K` is 64 kilobytes.
+The block-size must be a multiple of the system page size (typically 4K), and by default is set to be one page.

 For example, the following runs a program `hello` with a single command-line argument `world` using 4 pinned processors.